How to Put Fresh Flowers on a Cake Safely

 Share Your Creations With Me!

-If you try adding fresh flowers on a cake using these methods, or like to use a different method, I’d love to hear your thoughts!
+If you try adding fresh flowers to a cake using these methods, or like to use a different method, I’d love to hear your thoughts!

 You can also tag me on social media @chelsweets and use #chelsweets so I can see your beautiful creations.